-One of the facts of life inherent in RVing is the need for climate control in the vehicle, and when accompanied by your dog, so one of the first tips for RVing with your dog is to make sure that your RV cooling systems do not fail when the vehicle is parked.
-Even the best maintained systems can hiccup; generators can lay down, and that can be fatal for a pet left in the camper while the rest of the family is away.
+One of the facts of life inherent in RVing is the need for climate control in the RV, when accompanied by your dog, so one of the first tips for RVing with your dog is to make sure that your RV cooling systems do not fail when the vehicle is parked.
+Even the best maintained systems can hiccup; generators can break down, and that can be fatal for a pet left in the camper while the rest of the family is away.

-You can safeguard your traveling companion with an alarm system (like the MarCELL 500 Cellular monitoring system pictured above) designed to send a call to a designated cell phone number if the electricity goes out or the temperature rises above or falls below a margin you set as your safe climate zone for your pets.
+You can safeguard your traveling companion with an alarm system (like the MarCELL 500 Cellular monitoring system pictured above) designed to send a call to a designated cell phone number if the electricity goes out or the temperature rises above or falls below the temperature you set as your safe climate zone for your pets.
 Most will continue to alert you at intervals of two or three minutes until the temperature is stabilized within acceptable levels once again.
-An additional measure is to place an emergency rescue sign in a prominent window of your RV, letting anyone assisting in an emergency know there are pets that may be in need of rescue as well as what kind they are.
+An additional measure is to place an emergency rescue sign in a prominent window of your RV, letting anyone assisting in an emergency know there are pets that may need to be rescued as well as what kind they are.

 While you should never, ever leave your dog unattended at a campsite, there are times when you'd like to be able to let the dog out without being tethered to you or a stake out.
 You can't, in most places, leave your dog off leash, so it can be a problem.
 Or you can invest in a portable exercise pen.